-Gezellig roughly means: cozy, warm, fun but it's a mixture of all these things.
+Gezellig roughly means: cozy, warm, fun but it's a mixture of all these things and it's social.

 How to start a conversation with a Dutch person?

 The question: "Where are you from?" is of no help to us.
-The place is too tiny for that.
+The country is too small for that.
 The best conversation starter is to talk about the weather.
 The weather is our favorite topic.
-Followed by complaining about the Dutch Railways (although we do have one of the best systems in the world).
+Followed by complaining about the Dutch Railways (although we do have one of the best transit systems in the world).
 The third topic will be sports.
 So if you're a fan of soccer, you quickly have friends.

-Don't worry, though, if you're not.
+Don't worry, though, if you're not a sports fan.
 We are one of the few that aren't either.
-And we don't drink beer (but don't tell anyone that or we might have to surrender our passports).
+And we don't drink beer (Herman and Gerjo, but don't tell anyone that, or we might have to surrender our passports).

 It helps to know the basics of any culture.
 Holland is no exception

 Holland is a tiny country.
 Still, a few of the biggest brands in the world come from here.
 From Heineken to Unilever to Shell.
 However, the Dutch are very aware of the fact that most people don't know much about their country.
 And worse, confuse them with others.